PraimJ/MERN-BLOG_APP/README.md

 APP PLAN:

-I have Created a Blog application with the MERB stack.
+I have Created a Blog application with the MERN stack.
 The folloing is the plan for the app.
 I have a login screen and once I will just click on the submit so the ID of the user will be then stored inside the local storage and then it will have some blogs onto the page like I have created all of the blogs from this user only so I can see that delete options